Wednesday, August 5, 2020

 Casablanca

-As a bonus, in this film, you get sprinkle in the real and quite sleazy looking back alley international locations of Casablanca and Tangier, with a Casablanca cabaret strip show routine as icing on the cake.
+As a bonus, in this film, you get sprinkled in the real and quite sleazy looking back alley international locations of Casablanca and Tangier, with a Casablanca cabaret strip show routine as icing on the cake.
 How cool is that?
 Remember this was 1953, it would be ten years before any American film would remotely come close to having that kind of freedom.

 The Shipwreck